mathspp/mathspp/pages/02.blog/04.pydonts/boolean-short-circuiting/item.en.md

-On the other hand, if the left operand to `or` is `True`, we do not need to take a look at `y` because we already know the final result is going to be `y`.
+On the other hand, if the left operand to `or` is `True`, we do not need to take a look at `y` because we already know the final result is going to be `True`.

 Let us create a simple function that returns its argument unchanged but that produces a side-effect of printing something to the screen: